merlinepedra25/AutoPWN-Suite-1/index.md

 ### Support or Contact

 Having trouble using this tool?
-You can reach me out on [discord](https://search.discordprofile.info/374953845438021635) or [create an issue!](https://github.com/GamehunterKaan/AutoPWN-Suite/issues/new/choose)
+You can reach me out on [discord](https://search.discordprofile.info/374953845438021635), [create an issue](https://github.com/GamehunterKaan/AutoPWN-Suite/issues/new/choose) or [create a discussion!](https://github.com/GamehunterKaan/AutoPWN-Suite/discussions)